M66B/FairEmail/FAQ.md

 You could enable to download only plain text only parts, but all messages will be without formatting (styling), and besides that, a plain text only part is not always sent, and worse, it is sometimes only a part of the message text, containing HTML and CCS.

+In case of POP3, you can reduce the maximum number of messages to download.

 <br />

 <a name="faq41"></a>